 vxconfigbackupd - disk group configuration backup daemon

 The vxconfigbackupd daemon automatically backs up information about a disk groups new configuration whenever the configuration is changed.
-To prevent overwriting a good configuration copy with a corrupted configuration copy, the back up occurs about an hour after the configuration changes.

 -l Logs backup daemon activities to the file /etc/vx/cbr/bkdaemonLog.

 /lib/svc/method/vxvm-recover Startup file for vxconfigbackupd in OS releases from Solaris 10 onward. /etc/init.d/vxvm-recover Startup file for vxconfigbackupd in OS releases before Solaris 10. /etc/vx/cbr/bk/dgname.dgid/dgid.dginfo Location of backup file for disk group information. /etc/vx/cbr/bk/dgname.dgid/dgid.diskinfo Location of backup file for disk attributes. /etc/vx/cbr/bk/dgname.dgid/dgid.binconfig Location of backup file for binary configuration copy. /etc/vx/cbr/bk/dgname.dgid/dgid.cfgrec Location of backup file for configuration records in vxprint -m format.

 The vxconfigbackup command can be used to back up a disk groups configuration manually at any desired time.